 Epigallocatechin gallate (EGCG) is a polyphenol compound commonly found in green tea.
 It offers tremendous benefits to older people’s health, including decreased cancer risk and cardiovascular issues.

-EGCG is one of the most effective anti-aging supplements, with a proven track record in preventing age-related diseases.
-It also enables autophagy – a process that involves degrading damaged cellular materials.
+EGCG is one of the most effective anti-aging supplements, with a proven track record in preventing age-related diseases and improving skin elasticity.
+It also enables autophagy – a process that involves degrading damaged cellular materials, which can help in crepey skin repair.

 Your older ones can increase their intake of EGCG by drinking more green tea – in place of other beverages – or by taking concentrated green tea extract supplements.